enricsng/Data-Driven-World.github.io/_Notes/Logistic_Regression.md

 In the y-axis, value of 1 means it is a malignant cell while value of 0 means it is benign.
 The x-axis can be considered as a normalized size of the cell with mean 0 and standard deviation of 1 (recall z-normalization).

 If we can model this plot as a function $p(x)$, we can set the following criteria to classify the cells.
 For example, we will predict it is malignant if $p(x) \geq 0.5$, otherwise, it is benign.
-This means we need a function where we can model the data in a step wise manners and fulfills the following:
+This means we need a function where we can model the data in a step wise manner and fulfills the following:

 $$0 \leq p(x) \leq 1$$

 where $p(x)$ is the probability that a cell with feature $x$ is a malignant cell.

-One of the function that we can use that have this step-wize shape and the above properties is a logistic function.
-A logistic function can be written as.
+One of the function that we can use that have this step-wise shape and the above properties is a logistic function.
+A logistic function can be written as:

 $$y = \frac{1}{1 + e^{-z}}$$